Bwc9876/UnityWebGLTemplate/README.md

 ![Run Acquire activation action](/images/run-license-action.png "Run the action on the main branch")

-If all goes well, there should be an artifact available to download with the name you.unity.version.alf, download this file to your local machine.
+If all goes well, there should be an artifact available to download with the name Unity.your_unity_version.alf, download this file to your local machine.

 ![Download artifact](/images/download-artifact.png "Look for Artifacts at the bottom")

 Once downloaded, head to https://license.unity3d.com/manual.
 There, you will upload your .alf file, and retrieve a .ulf file.
 Now you need to go to the Settings tab of your repo, click on "Secrets" on the right, and add a secret named "UNITY_LICENSE" with the contents of your .ulf file.
 This will allow the unity builder action to run unity installations.

 After this step is done, it is safe to delete [activate.yml](.github/workflows/activate.yml)

+Changing versions will require you to repeat this step!

 ## Config

 By default, unity builder won't run if the branch is 'dirty' this means that you've directly edited the main branch and didn't use a Pull Request. to mitigate this, uncomment line 45 in [main.yml](.github/workflows/main.yml).